NyashaEysenck/Dual-Online-Offline-Payment-System/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact us directly at [email@example.com].
+For any questions or suggestions, please open an issue or contact me directly.

----

-Feel free to adjust any sections as needed.